Alzheimer's disease and the microbiome Connection

 Dr. Jimmy Gutman, MD - "Clinical evidence links low glutathione levels to

 the most common illnesses of our time as well as newly emerging diseases.
 Glutathione

 levels diminish as we age and many diseases normally associated with aging have been

 Glutathione levels fall even much further in later stages, the magnitude of reduction

 in glutathione seeming to parallel the severity of the disease.
 The lowered

 glutathione values and increased oxidative stress are thought to be responsible

-for the loss of dopamine producing cells in the substantia nigra in Parkinson’s
+for the loss of dopamine producing cells in the substantia nigra in Alzheimer's and Parkinson’s

 for the treatment of neurodegenerative diseases is an obvious consideration.